-Your website needs to be ready for the increase in search demand for Black Friday and deals queries.
-Looking at the last five years of Google Trends data, the search behavior has been fairly consistent.
+Your website needs to be ready for the increase in mobile searches and search demand for Black Friday and deals queries.
+Looking at search results over the last five years of Google Trends data, the search behavior has been fairly consistent.

 Most companies can’t or don’t want to publish their Black Friday deals that early, so consider publishing an upcoming/placeholder page to get it indexed.
 You can start to promote your Black Friday deals page on social media early to start building interest and include a newsletter/announcement form to collect email addresses or phone numbers so you can reach out to customers when the deals go live.

 If you have a Black Friday page from previous years, consider an evergreen URL strategy.
 Because you will probably have Black Friday deals every year, you want to manage this page carefully.
 Avoid publishing a new page on a new URL each year because each new page means starting from scratch from an SEO perspective, and you’ll be missing out on all the prior links that have been built to prior pages.

 The last thing you want is Google surfacing a prior year’s deals page because it has a wealth of external links, but when landing on the page, deals are out of date or unavailable, content is missing, or links and images are broken.
 I’ve seen this happen!

 I recommend maintaining a URL and updating the content as needed, so all the links from prior years continue to be consolidated to a single URL.
 If you have prior pages that include the year in the URL, then redirect those to a new evergreen URL and stay with that URL going forward.